Ernando

-Ernando Rodrigues Lopes (born 17 April 1988 in Formosa), simply known as Ernando, is a former Brazilian footballer who plays as a centre back.
+Ernando Rodrigues Lopes (born 17 April 1988), simply known as Ernando, is a Brazilian former footballer who played as a centre back.

 Career

 Ernando made professional debut for Goiás in a 2–2 away draw against Botafogo in the Campeonato Brasileiro on 19 November 2006.
 He scored his first professional goal in a 3–0 away win over the same club on 30 September of the following year.